Muhammad0Awais/SDP_NB_RF_meta_analysis/README.md

-# submission_AI_conference
+# A meta-analytical comparison of Naive Bayes and Random Forest for software defect prediction

-This repository contains the meta-analysis forest plots.
+This repo discusses the [paper](https://www.google.com)